daattali/beautiful-jekyll/Research.md

 [Global Value Chains as a Constraint on Sovereignty: Evidence from Investor-State Dispute Settlement](assets/mtw_sep_2021.pdf) (with Carolina Moehlecke and Rachel L. Wellhausen)<br>
 Under Review.

+[Does Transparency Improve Public Policy?
+Evidence from a Tax Incentive Transparency Initiative](assets/TJ_NBER_2022.pdf) (with Nathan M. Jensen)

 ### Works in Progress

 _Firms, Diplomats, and Piecemeal Globalization: How Corporate Interests Shape International Institutions_ (Book Project)

 Revolving Door Diplomats (with Matt Malis)

+Transparency Shocks and Private Governance in Offshore Finance (with Daniel Berliner and Nikhil Kalyanpur)

 The Fiscal Legacy of Colonialism (with Vincent Arel-Bundock and Martin Hearson)

-Does Transparency Improve Public Policy?
-Evidence from a Tax Incentive Transparency Initiative (with Nathan M. Jensen)